kyrareilley/whiteboard/README.md

-This is a basic chat application using p5.js.
+This is a basic whiteboard application using p5.js.